 Responding to the pandemic cost PCTs £340,000 on average, with trusts having to cut services or use contingency funds to meet shortfalls.

-Around one in six PCTs (16 per cent) had to cut funding for other services to pay for the response.
-Others used contingency funds held back from their annual budget, responses from 107 PCTs to a Freedom of Information request show.
+Around one in six PCTs (16%, or five of 31 PCTs providing detail of plans to recoup costs) had to cut funding for other services to pay for the response.
+Others used contingency funds held back from their annual budget.